Dual-Iron/RwModLoader/README.md

 ## What is it?
 Realm is an in-game modloader for [Rain World](https://rainworldgame.com/) that lets you reload mods without closing the game.
 It aims to promote ease of use and rapid mod development.

-Install mods by putting .dll and .zip files in the "plugins" folder, found in the mod menu.
+Install mods by putting .dll files in the "plugins" folder, found in the mod menu.
 The mod menu is on the title screen.

 https://user-images.githubusercontent.com/31146412/137647603-6034790d-cfcb-40b0-a425-fe113ce7481f.mp4